openvinotoolkit/openvino/docs/IE_PLUGIN_DG/dev_api_references.md

 @sphinxdirective

 .. meta::
-   :description: Learn about extra API references required for development of
+   :description: Learn about extra API references required for the development of
                  plugins in OpenVINO.

 .. toctree::